Dominic Barberi

-Dominic Barberi, C.P.
-(22 June 1792 – 27 August 1849) was an Italian theologian and Passionist priest who was prominent in spreading Catholicism in England.
-He contributed to the conversion of John Henry Newman.
-In 1963, he was beatified by Pope Paul VI.
+Dominic Barberi, CP (22 June 1792 – 27 August 1849) was an Italian Passionist priest who was prominent in spreading Catholicism in England in the 19th century, including to John Henry Newman and many other Anglicans.
+In 1963, Barberi was beatified by Pope Paul VI.

 Birth and early life

-Barberi was born Domenico Giovanni Barberi near Viterbo to a poor family of Italian farmers in 1792.
-His parents died in his early childhood, and he was raised by his maternal uncle, Bartolomeo Pacelli.
-As a boy, he was employed to take care of sheep.
-An elderly Capuchin priest taught him to read.
+Barberi was born Dominic Giovanni Barberi near Viterbo to a poor family of Italian farmers in 1792.
+His parents died in his early childhood, and Barberi was raised by his maternal uncle, Bartolomeo Pacelli.
+As a boy, Barberi was employed to take care of sheep.
+An elderly Capuchin taught him to read.
 Although he read all the books he could obtain, he had no regular education.

 When Napoleon suppressed the religious communities in the Papal States, Barberi became acquainted with several Passionists living in exile near his town.
 Barberi befriended these Passionists and served daily Mass with them.

 When Barberi was one of the few men in his locality not chosen for military conscription, he felt it was a sign from God that he should enter a religious community.
 Barberi believed that he was called to preach the Gospel in far-off lands.
 He would later affirm that he had received a specific call to preach to the people of England.
-Paul of the Cross, founder of the Passionist Congregation, also had great enthusiasm for converting England.
+Paul of the Cross, the founder of the Passionists, also had great enthusiasm for converting England.